Clooney, Clinton, and the Class of Cluelessness

 One would certainly love to have mingled among the gilded that starry night in the Hollywood Hills, not to behold the glitz and glam, but to eavesdrop on the gab among the mega-moneyed and perhaps glean precisely why some were there to support Hillary.
 Did they actually know her policies, her voting record, her vision?

 Hillary's Senatorial record is neither widely discussed nor known.
-In fact, she has often cited Bill's Presidential policies - in debates, interviews, stump speeches and ad campaigns - as if they were her own, as if this would be her third term as POTUS should November's ballots fall her way.
-She has also shapeshifted so frequently - based on which way the political wind blows at the moment - that one can hardly know how to identify the real Hillary let alone follow her footsteps forward.
+In fact, she has often cited Bill's Presidential policies - in debates, interviews, stump speeches and ad campaigns - as if they were her own, as if that would have been her third term as POTUS would November's ballots have fallen her way.
+She has also shapeshifted so frequently - based on which way the political wind blows - that one can hardly know how to identify the real Hillary, let alone follow her footsteps forward.

 In the end, however, one question remains.
-Are Bill's and Hill's past, present and proposed policies worthy of a six figure check for 120 minutes in Clooney's backyard?
+Were Bill's and Hill's past, present and proposed policies worthy of a six figure check for 120 minutes in Clooney's backyard?

 In 1994, Bill Clinton instituted the "Don't Ask Don't Tell" (DADT) policy which barred openly gay, lesbian or bisexual persons from military service.
 In 1996, Bill Clinton signed into law the Defense of Marriage Act (DOMA) which defined federal marriage as a union between one man and one woman.
 Hillary Clinton fully supported these policies.

 Obama led the Congressional charge to repeal DADT in 2010, just two years into his Presidency.
 Ellen DeGeneres tweeted, "Thank you Senators for pushing us one step closer towards full equality."
 Obama publicly announced his support of same-sex marriage in 2012.
 DeGeneres stated, "It takes a brave man to take a stand like this especially in an election year.
 Mr. President, to you, I say, thank you, very, very much.”